Hilarie Mais: Style

 In more recent years, Mais has experimented with making designs from waste plastic.

 Personal

 Mais has lived and worked in Sydney, New York and the United Kingdom.
-She is married to William Wright.
+She was married to the curator and artist William Wright, who died in 2014.
+Together they established the influential commercial gallery Mais Wright, located in East Sydney, which Mais continues to run.

 A portrait of Mais by John Beard was a finalist for the 2005 Archibald Prize.